Previously known as: Hypertrophic obstructive cardiomyopathy (HOCM), idiopathic hypertrophic subaortic stenosis (IHSS)

 - Other less common patterns of LVH include concentric hypertrophy (20% of cases) and apical hypertrophy (10%).

-The following processes are responsible for the clinical manifestations of HCM:
+Processes responsible for clinical manifestations of HCM:

 - Dynamic obstruction of the LVOT.